HB-421

 Plain Language

-Employers may not use an ADS to collect worker data for any purpose that was not disclosed in the pre-use notice required by R.S.
-23:972.
-This is a purpose limitation obligation — the ADS may only collect worker data for purposes the employer has already communicated to the worker.
-Any new data collection purpose requires updated notice before collection begins.
+Employers may not collect worker data through an ADS for any purpose that was not disclosed in the pre-use written notice required under § 972.
+This is a purpose limitation — data collection by the ADS is restricted to the purposes the employer communicated to workers.
+Any new collection purpose requires updated notice before the data is collected.

 Statutory Text